The Northern Trust

 As we know all season long players have been jockeying for position in the Fedex Cup race to ensure they finished the regular season in the top 125 ranked players, and with the regular season concluding at last weeks Wyndham Championship those achieving that have moved on to this weeks first Play Off event, The Northern Trust.

-This year however The Dell Technologies event has been removed from the calendar meaning that the previous four Fedex Play Off events now turning in to three as the top 125 is reduced straight down to a Top 70 who will head on to the BMW.
+As per last year the event for the top 100 players, which used to come second in the schedule is no more meaning that the top 125 is reduced straight down to a Top 70 who will head on to the BMW.

-The second big change, which I wont go in to huge detail on here [as I will do in a couple of weeks time in my preview!] is that the Tour Championship will now operate a handicapping system whereby the player who leads the Fedex Cup point race going in to the week will start the week on -10, the second place player on -8, the third on -7 and so on down to those ranked 26-30th who’ll start at Level par.
+The second big change last year, which I wont go in to huge detail on here [as I will do in a couple of weeks time in my preview!] is that the Tour Championship now operates a handicapping system whereby the player who leads the Fedex Cup point race going in to the week will start the week on -10, the second place player on -8, the third on -7 and so on down to those ranked 26-30th who’ll start at Level par.

 With this change the player who then finishes the week on the lowest score will be the Fedex Cup champion and deemed the winner of the Tour Championship even if they have not shot the best four day total if the handicap were discounted.

-So, getting back to this week and the Play Offs get underway at Liberty National GC in Jersey City, New Jersey with The Northern Trust.
+So, getting back to this week and the Play Offs get underway at TPC Boston in Norton, Massachusetts with The Northern Trust.

-As you would expect for this event the field on show is a very strong one with only Paul Casey, Henrik Stenson and Sam Burns [who is injured] of those eligible skipping the event.
+As you would expect for this event the field on show is a very strong one with all of those eligible to play set to tee it up.

-Liberty National GC is a par 71 measuring just over 7370yds.
+TPC Boston is a par 71 measuring just over 7340yds.

 The greens are Bent Grass.

-The course was designed by Robert E Cupp and Tom Kite and opened in 2006.
+The course was designed by Arnold Palmer in 2001 and underwent a Gil Hanse redesign in 2006.

 The winners of these events have been as follows;